niceduckdev/portfolio/src/content/projects/four-colors.md

 My initiative led to a custom system for managing the Models, Views and Presenters more efficiently across the application.

 The project was later expanded to include online multiplayer, powered by the Kryonet networking library.

-> Check out the source code in [this repository](https://github.com/niceduckdev/four-colors).
+You can check out the source code via [this repository](https://github.com/niceduckdev/four-colors).

 # Screenshots
 ![Game logic](/images/projects/four-colors.webp)